Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 - At least 400GB of disk space

-- At least 20 cores
+- At least 20 logical cores

 - At least 32GB of RAM